In one hundred words or less…

 A day in the life

-The responsibilities of a designer at the intermediate level vary throughout the day and by project.
-They also change by phase of the project, but generally they include things like:
+A technical designer’s responsibilities vary throughout the day and on each project.
+They vary by phase of the project, too, but generally they include things like:

 - Interpreting design concepts and translating them into workable construction systems.